-14 craveable party dips that'll make Super Bowl even more awesome
+18 craveable party dips for your Super Bowl spread

 If you only serve one dip, this is a must-have.

-In queso you're wondering what to serve at your Super Bowl party, we've got the answer right here: a classic dip that kicks plastic-y cheese product to the curb in favor of the real (and really delicious) shredded stuff.
+This classic dip kicks plastic-y cheese product to the curb in favor of the real (and really delicious) shredded stuff.
 It's gooey, salty, warm and exactly what you need to either drown your sorrows or celebrate a well-earned victory.

-How to make slow-cooker Buffalo chicken dip and ultimate quesoPlay Video - 4:32

-How to make slow-cooker Buffalo chicken dip and ultimate quesoPlay Video - 4:32

-Go Mediterranean with this easy 5-ingredient dip.
+Go Mediterranean with this easy five-ingredient dip.

 Transform pizza into a crowd-pleasing dip with layers of cheese, sauce and lots of toppings.
 Feel free to sub in your favorites (ham and pineapple? mushrooms?), then grab a chip and start scooping.